 Ahhh cashmere, coveted by many who live in cold climates - it's easy to understand why.
-Finer, lighter, softer, and three times more insulating than sheep wool a cashmere sweater always packs the heat with zero bulk and feel good fibers.
-Until relatively recent (in the last 10 years), cashmere wool was usually reserved for those who could afford it (donned by the rich and wealthy many years ago).
+Finer, lighter, softer, and three times more insulating than sheep wool a cashmere sweater packs the heat with zero bulk and feel good fibers.
+Historically, cashmere wool was usually only donned by those who could afford it .
 Today we can find cashmere sweaters ranging from over two thousand dollars to twenty-nine dollars (this is scary cheap for a cashmere sweater).
 So why is one sweater more expensive than another?

 Like all garment manufacturing, the price of any good is based on the quality of the fiber or fabric, where the garment is manufactured (labor costs), how many goods are produced, plus the markup of the garment.

 RETAIL PRICE = MATERIALS + MANUFACTURING (labor) + SHIPPING + RETAIL MARKUP

 First, it's important to understand like everything in life; you get what you pay for, AND, when making apparel, a large portion of your garment cost is based on the cost of the fabric.
 When garments are inexpensive, the first place manufacturers cut cost is the fabric, OR, they simplify the design.

 Second, it also helps to know why some fibers are more expensive than others and realize that natural fibers that come from animals have their own supply issues to tend to as well.
 So where does cashmere come from?
 It comes from the Changthangi or Pashmina goat found in the Kashmir region of the Himalayas (Wikipedia) including: Tibet, China, Myanmar, Bhutan, Nepal, Ladakh, and Baltistan.